Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 ```

 ###Launching the Interstitial View
- - 	Launching the Interstitial View is very simple. call the method bellow from anywhere you want, for example - a Button click listener:
+ - 	Launching the Interstitial View is very simple. call the method bellow from anywhere you want, for example - a button's click listener:

 ```java
 Button openInterstitialViewButton = findViewById(R.id.OpenInterstitialViewButton);